I've Got My Love to Keep Me Warm: Background

 The Noble, Norvo, and film renditions were successful that year, as well as the other 1937 recordings that included Billie Holiday and Glen Gray (vocal by Kenny Sargent).

 Les Brown's instrumental version, arranged by Skip Martin and recorded in 1946 as Columbia #38324, became a million-seller and Billboard top ten song in 1949.
 Brown said that he got a call from Columbia Records after he performed the song telling him to record it, only to respond that he had recorded it three years earlier.
 That same year, vocal group The Mills Brothers also had a chart hit with their version on Decca #24550.

 Other recordings

-Although not strictly a Christmas song, since the lyrics make no mention of the holiday, it has been recorded for many artists' Christmas albums and is a standard part of the holiday song repertoire in the U.S. Artists such as Rosemary Clooney, Doris Day, Dean Martin, Bette Midler, Frank Sinatra, Rod Stewart, Pentatonix (in a virtual duet with Sinatra), Dinah Washington and Idina Menzel (in a duet with Billy Porter) are among those who have covered it.
+Although considered a seasonal winter song and not strictly a Christmas song, since the lyrics make no mention of the holiday, it has been recorded for many artists' Christmas albums and is a standard part of the holiday song repertoire in the U.S. Artists such as Rosemary Clooney, Doris Day, Dean Martin, Bette Midler, Frank Sinatra, Rod Stewart, Pentatonix (in a virtual duet with Sinatra), Dinah Washington and Idina Menzel (in a duet with Billy Porter) are among those who have covered it.
 Ella Fitzgerald recorded this for her 1958 Verve release Ella Fitzgerald Sings the Irving Berlin Songbook.

-During the Big Band era, the song was also recorded by several leading "sweet jazz bands" including Shep Fields and his Rippling Rhythm Orchestra in 1937.
+During the Big Band era, the song was also recorded by several leading sweet jazz bands including Shep Fields and his Rippling Rhythm Orchestra in 1937.